While the industry remains a male-dominated industry, these nine organizations are dedicated to making space for women in tech.

-The goal for Change Catalyst, an organization based in North Carolina, is to come up with solutions for inclusion and to remove barriers that women experience.
+The goal for Change Catalyst, an organization based in San Francisco, is to come up with solutions for inclusion and to remove barriers that women experience.
 They push for pay equity, suggest how companies can hire more women, and help women achieve work-life balance.
 The founder and CEO Melinda Briana Elper notes that intersectional identities are the voices that often go unheard.
 “It has to be not just about white women, but all women; women with disabilities, women from different backgrounds.
 When we talk about diversity, we talk about race, ethnicity, gender, people with disabilities, indigenous people, LGBTQ, and age.”
 On her weekly podcast, Leading With Empathy and Allyship Show, Elper hosts conversations with experts on strategies for actionable change.

 Despite the amazing things these organizations are doing for women in tech, they are still underrepresented in STEM fields.
 According to McKinsey, the percentage of computing roles women have held has declined in the last twenty-five years.
 With just 15% of women in CEO roles, the gender gap is still hard to ignore.
 As more women share their experiences from the journey to tech, there seems to be a continued growth in advocacy, awareness and yes - change